 - Marta Andreu, New dramaturgy models for representing reality (Joint supervisor)

-- Margareta Kern, Nervous Systems: how can the essay film envision an infrastructure of extrastatecraft (Joint supervisor)
+- Margareta Kern, Nervous Systems: post-digital fiction as a hack of extrastatecraft?
+(Joint supervisor)

 - Boyi Betsy Sun, Expanded ethnographic cinema: How might a spatial documentary contribute to a sensory embodied representation of 1990's generational enculturated memory in China (Joint supervisor)